leanprover/lean4/doc/make/nix.md

 Instead, `emacs-dev` will gather the individual dependency outputs from the Nix store when checking a file -- and build them on the fly when necessary.
 However, it will only ever load changes saved to disk, not ones opened in other buffers.

-Because of technical limitations, there are currently two further restrictions for files in `src/`:
-* They must be reachable from `src/Lean.lean` to be editable.
-Note that they have to be so anyway to be included in the full stage compilation, but it might initially be confusing when creating a new file.
-* New imports, even when already compiled, will only be accessible after saving the file.

 # Other Fun Stuff to Do with Nix

 Open Emacs with Lean set up from an arbitrary commit (without even cloning Lean beforehand... if your Nix is new enough):